-For example, a property owner may want to develop a subdivision of homes on lots that are smaller than permitted under the current zoning district or establish a business in a residential area.
-These examples would entail a rezoning to a more "intensive" district, otherwise known as an "upzoning" - where the potential for impacts on the area is higher as a result of the increase in density.
+For example, a property owner may want to develop a subdivision of homes on lots smaller than permitted under the current zoning district or establish a business in a residential area.
+These examples would entail a rezoning to a more "intensive" district, otherwise known as an "upzoning," - where the potential for impacts on the area is higher as a result of the increase in density.
 For example, upzoning may result in increased traffic.

-Another example of rezoning would be one where a landowner or group of landowners want to ensure that their parcels stay relatively intact and not be developed at the density or intensity the existing zoning district would allow.
-They would then apply for a downzoning, which is a change to a less intensive district with a larger minimum lot size per dwelling, such as 36 acres per residence instead of 4 acres.
+Another example of rezoning would be where a landowner or group of landowners want to ensure that their parcels stay relatively intact and not be developed at the density or intensity the existing zoning district would allow.
+They would then apply for a downzoning, a change to a less intensive district with a larger minimum lot size per dwelling, such as 36 acres per residence instead of 4 acres.

 Prior to submitting an application for a rezoning, potential applicants are required to have a pre-application meeting with Planning staff to discuss their proposal as well as go over the Citizen Review Process - a process to notify neighbors of the proposal, required of applicants before they submit their application.